moquist/datomic-schematode/README.md

 Uses https://github.com/Yuppiechef/datomic-schema .

 ## Usage
-*These instructions are incomplete and preliminary.*

-In the following example, a few details are ellided.
+In the following examples, a few details are ellided.
 Please see
 ```dev/datomic_schematode/examples/deli_menu.clj``` for the full example code.

 #### First, you need to express your schemas.
 Here's a small schema for a deli menu: